 Try a factory reset.
 There is a setting about how hard the IRF740 should be driven "PWM On Time".
 Perhaps the value has not been set properly.
-By default it is set to 150, but depending on the tubes and power supply, this might need adjustment.
-The lower the value, the less power will be used.
+The default value should be OK most of the time, but depending on the tubes and power supply, this might need adjustment.
+The lower the value, the less power will be used and the less hot the MOSFET will run, but also the less power will be available to drive the tubes.